This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 1. Vegan Diet

-Probably the best way to define it is by what vegans do and do not eat.
+Probably the best way to define it is by what foods are vegan, and what classic food and do not eat.

 To sum it all up: A vegan diet is one that avoids animal products, regardless of whether it is the main ingredient or not.